 Turning ideas into business.

-The failure to turn ideas into businesses caused frustration and leads to the failure of many tech entrepreneurs in Africa.
+The failure to turn ideas into businesses caused frustration and led to the failure of many tech entrepreneurs in Africa.
 It is important to get guidance and information on this subject.
-If you are interested in knowing how to turn ideas into products – check this out.

 Orphaned tech entrepreneurship.